When songwriting tips aren’t enough… it’s because you’re stuck, not your song…

 - If there’s more than one person, what’s their relationship?

 - How do they feel?

 - What would they say to each other?

 - How does the image make you feel?

 - What words and phrases do you think of looking at the picture?

-Songs, like all forms of art, inspire emotions in the audience.
-Many songwriters, including myself, use songwriting as emotional therapy, focusing their emotions into their songs.
+Songs, like all forms of art, are meant to inspire emotions in the audience.
+Start writing your from an emotional focus.

 - What emotions do you want to evoke in your listeners?